 - What is Prevenar 13?

 Prevenar 13 is a vaccine.
-It is a suspension for injection that contains parts from 13 different types of the bacterium Streptococcus pneumoniae (S. pneumoniae).
+It is available as a suspension for injection that contains parts from 13 different types of the bacterium Streptococcus pneumoniae (S. pneumoniae).

 - What is Prevenar 13 used for?